AntoineGagne/ScheduleParser/README.md

 # Options
     -h,--help           Print this message.
-    -f                  File name in which to put the schedule. (default: schedule.csv) -d                  Adds a description to the event. (default: False)
+    -f [FILENAME]       File name in which to put the schedule. (default: schedule.csv) -d                  Adds a description to the event. (default: False)